brian1917/vcodeSlackNotifier/README.md

 ## Integrating with Slack
 Go to https://api.slack.com/ to create an app (I call it Veracode Notifer) and get your webhook URL.
 This is the URL you will use in the `slackURL` parameter of the config file.

-## Executables
-Executables for Windows, Mac, and Linux will be available in the releases section of the repository.